Page Updated: Mar 2020

 Cameroon Game Laws

-- All trophy hunting to take place between 6 am and 6 pm
+- All trophy hunting to take place in the hours of daylight.

 - No hunting is allowed with artificial light.